Configure WP Rocket for Divi and Gravity Forms

 WP Rocket for Divi Theme and WordPress is my favourite combination because I know how important page speed is.
 That’s one of the reasons I use Kinsta hosting.
 It’s fast.
 However, when I first signed up they would not let me use my favourite combination.

 Kinsta has its own cache tool which is a fantastic object cache.
 What it doesn’t do is optimise files for fast loading.
 Minification and other tools are not present in the cache tool.

 Then in April of 2018, an announcement was made at Kinsta.
 We could install WP Rocket on our WordPress sites.
 I jumped right in.

 Getting a fast loading page with Divi and WordPress is made significantly easier by using WP Rocket.

 Doesn’t Divi Theme have a built in cache tool?

-WP Rocket is a premium cache tool and my first choice for cache.
+WP Rocket is a premium cache tool and my first choice for the cache.

-This is not just because I’m using Kinsta as a host provider.
-They limit what I can and cant use for my cache.
-Its because WP Rocket is awesome.
+This is not just because I’m using Kinsta as a hosting provider.
+They limit what I can and can’t use for my cache.
+It’s because WP Rocket is awesome.

 Recently Kinsta and WP Rocket worked together to bring the magic of using these two amazing services together for my Divi powered WordPress sites.